SteeltoeOSS/Documentation/api/v4/management/health.md

 ## Health Groups

-If you need to check application health based on a subset of health contributors, you can specify the name of the grouping and a comma-separated list of contributors to include:
+If you want to check application health based on a subset of health contributors, you can specify the name of the grouping and a comma-separated list of contributors to include:

 ```json
 {